ForgeRock/fr-config-manager/packages/fr-config-promote/README.md

 }
 ```

-- Don't forget to unlock
+- Don't forget to unlock (if not using the `--unlock-after` option)

 ```
 $ fr-config-promote  unlock-tenants -i 60712afb-af2c-4ca9-9e1e-fdae60b777eb